alpinestudios/website/content/res.md

 Beyond that.
 I don't have a good answer aside from just trial and error, while seeking as many mentors as possible and asking a fuck load of questions.
 For that, here are some good places to do so:

+tech-related:
 Ryan's discord server https://www.rfleury.com/ (which'll probably require a $5/month investment to his Substack if you want to be nice)

-Searching via the [Handmade hero episode guide](https://hero.handmade.network/episode/code) can be helpful.
+Searching via the [Handmade hero episode guide](https://hero.handmade.network/episode/code) can be helpful for tech-related stuff.

-If all else fails, the [Handmade Network Discord](https://handmade.network/).

-glhf
+For game-design stuff and actually getting into the shipping / playtesting mindset, I've been getting a lot of experience with this over the last 6 months and I'm happy to field any questions you might have.
+I've got a private section of my discord dedicated to this.
+It's paywalled off via [patreon](/patreon) to stop a flood of people (and also to fill my pockets of course, man's gotta eat).

+The rest of this page is just a bunch of concepts I've loosely organised.

+Enjoy!

 ---

-The rest of this page is just a bunch of concepts I've loosely organised

 ## Memory Management
 A nice video clip to intro to the overall issue: https://hero.handmade.network/episode/code/day626/#4408